negisuyash/OneWithYoutubeDownloader/README.md

 ## Checkout Logic/Code Quickly on Google Colab

-To run this on google colab, please follow this <a href="https://gist.github.com/negisuyash/7e9e2b7f9be37a56ab3f4fc8f9919fe1">link</a>
+To run this on google colab, please follow this <a href="https://gist.github.com/negisuyash/7e9e2b7f9be37a56ab3f4fc8f9919fe1">link</a>.
-AFter this follow the ngrok link to see the output.
+After this follow the ngrok link to see the output.

 ## Limitations